publiccodenet/publiccode.net/who-we-are/team/claus-mullie.md

 # Claus Mullie

-As a coordinator, Claus enables our team of stewards in delivering codebase stewardship.
+As a coordinator, Claus enables our team of stewards in delivering codebase stewardship, and facilitates collaborations around shared governance and procurement.
+He also supports public administrations with open source policy and capacity building.
+Claus sits on the executive team, working in tandem with the CEO, and has served as interim chief executive for 6 months.

 Claus is fascinated by governance in large-scale complex systems, particularly at the intersection between government innovation, infrastructure, international relations and industrial policy.